 The list also includes Ben Klimesh (Cincinnati Reds, 2012), Ryan Lucero (Sioux City Explorers, 2013), Kyle Bogese (Philadelphia Phillies, 2013), and Matt Tindall (Los Angeles Angels of Anaheim.
 2015).

 Trinity won the NCAA Division III strikeouts title in 2008, 2012, and 2013.
 The Tigers also led the category of strikeouts per nine innings in 2008, and placed second after the 2018 campaign.

 Coach Smith was a Tiger pitcher from 1999-2002, and compiled a 24-7 career record on the mound.
 He ranks in the top-10 all-time in Trinity starts, victories, and innings pitched.
 His breakout season was in 2002, when he finished the season with an 8-2 record and 1.84 ERA.
 Coach Smith earned All-West Region and All-SCAC honors.
 He was also an All-SCAC recipient in 2000 and 2001, and spent two summers in the MINK League, playing for the Beatrice (Nebraska) Bruins.

 Coach Smith said he entered the coaching profession because of his Trinity pitching coach, the late Bob Meccage.
 During his student days at Trinity, Coach Smith developed a close relationship with Coach Meccage, and he decided to follow in his mentor’s footsteps.

 An exemplary student-athlete, Coach Smith earned a bachelor’s degree from Trinity in 2002 in business administration and a master’s in accounting a year later.
 Away from the baseball field, he is currently the chief financial officer at Sanger & Altgelt LLC in San Antonio.

-Coach Smith and his wife, Amber, have three dogs, Daisy, Kitty, and Winnie; and one cat, Samantha.
+Coach Smith and his wife, Amber, have two dogs, Winnie and Shadow.